Data-Liberation-Front/csvlint.sh/README.md

 ## Generate application files yourself

 If you're interested in how this thing works, you can generate the application files yourself.

+## Clone the repo

+`git clone https://github.com/theodi/csvlint.sh.git && cd csvlint.sh`

+## Run the packaging script

 Choose below, depending on your platform:

 ```
 rake package:linux:x86    # For Linux 32 bit systems